All Episodes

 I mean, you know, we're doing a pizza style.

-We're gonna keep it simple, you know, whatever topping you want.
+You know, whatever topping you want.

 I'm just kidding.

-Cooking tonight at midnight.
+See, I'm cooking tonight at midnight.

 I'm not playing poker with you because I was about to buy that.

-It's not a horrible idea though.
+It's not a horrible idea, though.

 Here's some Domino's pizza.